josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 </CalloutPlusQuote>

-That skill, naturally, exists more across a wide gamut than within a precisely defined boundary, which is another reason a precise definition is elusive (and futile).
+That skill, naturally, exists more across a wide gamut than within a precisely defined boundary, which is another reason an exact definition is elusive (and futile).
 It encompasses new students, old experts, and everything in between.
 The unifying quality, I would say, is some degree of applied atomic knowledge.

 Of course, it's possible to put things on the web with none of this.
 That's been the case for decades now.
 Before LLMs there was Squarespace and the like; before that, WordPress, and others.